davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-12-01-deploy-windows-vm.md

 Remove-AzResourceGroup -Name vmdeployRG
 ```

-To sign out of Azure from your terminal session use the following command:
+Sign out of Azure from your terminal session.

 ```powershell
 Disconnect-AzAccount